What is Healthcare Administration?

 Undergraduate healthcare administration programs include courses that focus on data-based decision-making, operational strategies and stakeholder communications.
 These could consist of courses in healthcare economics, finance and healthcare delivery services, to name a few.
 Some programs also allow you to specialize in an area of healthcare administration.

-The patient safety and quality concentration looks deeper into management practices that focus on the patient experience, and students can learn how to mitigate risk through identification and analysis, data management, cultural change and patient advocacy.
-It can prepare graduates for roles such as compliance director, patient safety representative, patient safety manager and quality and patient safety specialist, O’Hara said.
+- Patient safety and quality: Look deeper into management practices that focus on the patient experience.
+You can learn how to mitigate risk through identification and analysis, data management, cultural change and patient advocacy.
+This concentration can prepare graduates for roles such as compliance director, patient safety representative, patient safety manager and quality and patient safety specialist, O’Hara said.

 Master’s Degree in Healthcare Administration